-Special white blood cells called macrophages eating devour the injured, weak or infected cell.
+Special white blood cells called macrophages devour the injured, weak, or infected cells.
 Yep.
 Our white blood cell eats the sick cell.
 After the infected cell has been ingested, the macrophages begin breaking apart pieces of the infected membrane and using them as messengers to show our T-cells which cells the virus chose to live in.
 It says “Hey, this is where the virus is hiding.
 This is what it looks like.
 Go get it!”

 This is where the T-cells come into play.
 T-cells respond to the message by looking for infected cells and targeting them with cytokines (remember this word!)
 Cytokines are protein, blob-like substances that float around and signal where danger happens in our bodies.
 Infected cells die because of this cytokine signal.

 The efficiency and accuracy of our cytokines may be the most important message of this lecture.
 Cytokines must work with precision and cannot be too abundant.
 These proteins provide our greatest line of defense but can also be our greatest enemy.
 Autoimmune diseases cause great suffering through the overabundance and misdirection of these same cytokines.
 If your macrophages are unable to tell the difference between chronically inflamed cells, and infected ones, they send out a message to attack your own cells.
 If that message mistakingly sends the attack to your joints—what we call arthritis, or stomach lining—Crohn’s disease, or skin cells—psoriasis, or nervous system—multiple sclerosis, etc.